Split a clone

 Monitor the operation progress by clicking Monitor > Jobs.

-The clone split operation stops responding if the SMCore service restarts and the databases on which the clone split operation was performed are listed as clones in the Resources page.
+The clone split operation stops responding if the SMCore service restarts.
 You should run the Stop-SmJob cmdlet to stop the clone split operation, and then retry the clone split operation.

 If you want a longer poll time or shorter poll time to check whether the clone is split or not, you can change the value of CloneSplitStatusCheckPollTime parameter in SMCoreServiceHost.exe.config file to set the time interval for SMCore to poll for the status of the clone split operation.
 The value is in milliseconds and the default value is 5 minutes.